peku33/HikVision-EventReceiver/README.md

 -------

  - Linux-based operating system
- - Decent CPU (backend uses on avarage 2%-8% of 1GHZ arm core)
+ - Decent CPU (backend uses on average 2%-8% of 1GHZ arm core)
  - Decent amount of RAM (backend uses ~100MB of Vmem for 8 cameras, but this is not linear, most of this is sqlite3 cache)
  - BackEnd:
 	 - c++11 compiler